 How many GCSEs do you need to do A-Levels?

-GCSE stands for general certificate of secondary education which is completed by the student in years 10 and 11.
-But there are many students who take 9 or 10 GCSEs.
+GCSE stands for General Certificate of Secondary Education which is completed by the student in years 10 and 11.
+You will have to take 9 or 10 GCSEs.
 The students should take the GCSEs by thinking of courses they want to do after school.
-As if the subject chosen by the students in GCSEs is not continuing in A-levels further it will be a waste to choose that subject.
+If the subject chosen by the students is GCSE or IGCSE (International General Certificate of Secondary Education). and is not continuing in A-levels further it will be a waste to choose that subject.
 The students before choosing the GCSEs should know about the aim they want to achieve and according to that should choose the GCSEs subject.

 There are different requirements in different sixth-form colleges for GCSEs and to study A-levels.
 There will be some colleges in which the minimum requirements for GCSEs will be 4 to study A-levels so before choosing the GCSEs the students should make sure to check the minimum requirements of GCSEs in the colleges.
-Also, you must remember the difference between the A-levels and GCSEs.
+Further, as you need GCSEs to get your A-levels, you must make sure to revise for them properly.
+It is one of the best ways to keep yourself motivated for the subjects you are studying.

 What GCSE Subjects do students Need to do A-Levels?

-You should have grades between 4-9 in order to get into the sixth form college in which the subject must include being passed in English language and math to do A-levels.
+You should have grades between 4-9 in order to get into the sixth form college (which is further education) in which the subject must include being passed in English language and math to do A-levels.
+If you are thinking of doing A-level maths you will need a separate calculator for it.
 The requirements of grades to do A-levels are also different.

-For example, if you aim to become a scientist then the minimum requirement for GCSE is 6 grades in GCSE science, if you want to do A-levels in Psychology the minimum requirement for GCSE is 6 grades in GCSE math and if you want to do A-levels English literature the minimum grade required in GCSE is 6 in GCSE English language.
+For example, if you aim to become a scientist then the minimum requirement for GCSE is 6 grades in GCSE science, if you want to do A-levels in Psychology the minimum requirement for GCSE is 6 grades in GCSE math and if you want to do A-levels English literature the minimum grade required in GCSE is 6 in GCSE English language which is a compulsory subject.
 Thus it is important for you to choose your GCSEs wisely.
+Further, if you fail GCSE, you can also resit them at any age you want to.

 Can Students Go to Sixth Form College if they Fail Some/All of Your GCSEs?